Soap2G/rucio-documentation/docs/operator/k8s-guide.md

 Notice the syntax of `RUCIO_CFG_DATABASE_DEFAULT="postgresql://<db-user>:<passw>@<dbod-url>:<dobd-port>/<db-name>"`
 :::
 #### 2. The bootstrapping pod

-Create a `init-pod.yaml` file and apply it as specified in the readme of the [k8s_tutorial](https://github.com/rucio/k8s-tutorial/blob/master/README.md), replace the `<PASSWORD>` with the secret needed to connect to the database:
+Create a `init-pod.yaml` file and apply it as specified in the readme of the [k8s_tutorial](https://github.com/rucio/k8s-tutorial/blob/master/README.md), replace `<PASSWORD>` with the secret needed to connect to the database:

 ```yaml
 apiVersion: v1